 HELP… Who Has Time for It?

-This article will emphasize the support systems and resources available for users of Siemens NX software and related products.
+Let’s look at the support systems and resources available for users of Siemens NX software and related products.

 But wait!
 Did you know that there are over thirty different commands and subroutines with the intention of helping you solve problems?